Streatley were awarded Bronze on 18th October 2018

 (Y4) Lucia K. (Y5) Otto A-B. (Y6) Katie W.

 Switch Off Fortnight: Monday 19th – Friday 30th November 2018 The year 3/4s kicked off SOF learning about watts and light-bulbs.
 They learned of the difference between incandescent light bulbs and fluorescent.
 They carried out a survey around school of all the lights that had been left on, switched off or were in use.

 At the top of the school, the year 5/6s learned all about ‘standby mode’ and how it can help reduce energy but isn’t as efficient as switching devices off completely.
 They’ve been making a conscious effort to turn the lights and devices off when the classroom is left empty (daily mile, assemblies etc).

-The year ones and twos took a slightly different approach and got busy on their feet.
+The year 1/2s took a slightly different approach and got busy on their feet.
 They tried jogging on the spot to generate energy and raise their body temperatures.
 They then created posters to advertise why wasting energy can be detrimental!

 Last year, the school councillors conducted an environmental survey of the school grounds to decide which areas needed the most attention.
 We have reviewed their survey and identified the main areas were: water, energy and waste.
 At our next meeting, we will be putting together an action plan, which will help guide us to improving the school in just one of these areas initially.

 We are hoping to apply for the Bronze Award during the Autumn Term once our action plan has been written.
 We will keep you updated – or take a look at our Eco wall in the hall!